rawnly/next-wayfinder/README.md

 ## Why
 This package was created based on [this discussion][discussion-link].
 In the discussion, a user highlighted the difficulty to handle complex routing inside the Next.js middleware.
-For instance having a `withAuth` middleware only for paths matching `/dashboard/:path*` and an i18n middleware on a subdomain.
+For instance, you might want to have a `withAuth` middleware only for paths matching `/dashboard/:path*` and an `i18n` middleware on a subdomain.
 As of now, this can be archived via ugly path checking inside a middleware matching almost all the routes.
 With `next-wayfinder` I aim to add some ease until Next will support officially multiple middleware for different matchers.